tcpdump1/VPCOptimizer/README.md

 3) Both Lambda functions are triggered by Cloudwatch events scheduled to run every hour, so you need to be patient :)

 4) The first function (VPCSetupOptimizer1) checks each VPC in that region and performs a calculation to determine if 70% of the available address space is exhausted.
 If there is, an email notification is sent to inform the user to add more CIDR blocks.
-Please note that available address space does not include the five reserved IP addresses in each subnet, as this is already excluded from assignment in the code.
+Please note that available address space does not include five reserved IP addresses in each subnet, as this is already excluded from assignment in the code.

 5) Lets talk a bit about the second Lambda function.
-It is common knowledge that customers pay for Elastic IP addresses that are not assigned to any network interface.
-To help our customers save cost, the second function (VPCSetupOptimizer2) sends notifications via email when there is an Elastic IP address that is not associated with any network interface.
+AWS users pay for Elastic IP addresses that are not assigned to any network interface.
+To help save cost, the second function (VPCSetupOptimizer2) sends notifications via email when there is an Elastic IP address that is not associated with any network interface.
 Another common setup error is when a route points to a non-working target (NAT Gateway, NAT Instance, etc).

 6) To fix this, whenever the second function is triggered, if it discovers that a route is pointing to an invalid target, it will send a notification to the user stating the particular route and route table.
 Lastly, the second function also checks all subnets in the VPC for available IP space, very similar to the first function, only in this case, it is done per subnet.